hexchat/hexchat/share/doc/hacking.md

 * When opening a file with Unix level functions (open, read/write, close) as opposed to the C level functions (fopen, fwrite/fread, fclose), use the OFLAGS macro.
-This makes sure it'll work on Win32 aswell as Unix e.g.:
+This makes sure it'll work on Win32 as well as Unix e.g.:

 	<pre>fh = open ("file", OFLAGS | O_RDONLY);</pre>